wpmetabox/docsv2/docs/tutorials/add-star-rating-fields.md

 Meta Box hasn’t provided any **field type for star rating** yet.
 If you want to have one, you should create it on your own by following this tutorial. **This will be a new field type** which will stand by current 40+ field types from Meta Box.

-## Step 1: Create a plugin to create a new field type
+## 1. Creating a plugin to create a new field type

 I named this new plugin **MB Rating Field** so go to the **wp-content** folder and create the files with the directory structure as below: